lolo859/vodka-dev/docs/vodka-lib-usage.md

 This class make the output for an entire cell.

 **Arguments that should be set just after declaration:**
-- `std::string name` : the name of the cell
+- `std::std::string name` : the name of the cell
 - `std::string uid` : the UID of the cell
 - `vodka::json::vodka::VodkaSymbol start` : the symbol that start the cell (also contain the argument of the cell)
 - `vodka::json::vodka::VodkaSymbol end` : the symbol that end the cell